Managing Impacts in our Communities

 The proposed sites would be within established mining regions and the footprint of the sites, be it the proposed underground advancement of MacKenzie EPC 1445 or the open cut Kingaroy MDL385, would be smaller than existing or other proposed operations within several kilometres of our project.

 For our Kingaroy project, this is a significant advantage as mining continues to attempt to find that balance of co-existence between landholders, communities and mining, but also in areas of Strategic Cropping.
 It is important that the overall footprint or size of the MDL and its operations are considered against proposed alternate mining activities and projects.

 From a Kingaroy and Nanango perspective, the Kingaroy project and it’s direct mining operations will be shielded from visual line of sight due to the natural terrain of the region.
 Meanwhile, our Mackenzie operations are proposed to be primarily underground and within a well-established and supportive mining community.

 Community feedback is important

 Through direct staff and contractors, the Company spends a lot of time in the regional communities in which it seeks to operate, not only advancing the technical merits of each project, but also engaging and discussing the Company’s intentions and the benefits of each proposal with local community members.

 On that basis and via our website communication tool, we do receive and respond to community feedback on a regular basis.
-This has led to our CEO giving multiple briefings and answering a raft of emails to ensure that all stakeholders and community members are well informed of the correct information.
+This has led to our Executive Chairman & CEO giving multiple briefings and answering a raft of emails to ensure that all stakeholders and community members are well informed of the correct information.
 We seek always to operate in a transparent and open manner, be it with Community, Government or our Shareholders.